This is the multi-page printable view of this section. Click here to print.

 token: [admin_token]

-2. Execute the kubectl command to check if you have cluster-admin permissions.
+2. Run the kubectl command to verify that you have cluster-admin privileges.

 Color mode